 - This information will soon be added to the site and become searchable to all.
 It will not replace the original information, but will be added as an alternative.

-We have covered this process in detail, with screenshots, below.
+We have covered process of correcting errors in detail below.

 Once you have located a record on Ancestry with incorrect information, please follow these steps to add a correct alternative.